HOURS : Saturday 10-1:30

 Alex Jay Dubberly, a practicing screenwriter and graduate of Goddard College, leads his workshop group along on their dramatic writing projects.
 If you’ve ever dreamed of writing a play or screenplay, graphic novel, or if you’ve had an idea for a TV show, this group can help get you there.
 The group meets Monday evenings, 6-8pm in the OCR.
 Mr. Dubberly has led workshops and classes at Goddard College and Keene State College.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up by email to the Adult Services Librarian Muir Haman or for more information call 802-877-2211.

 An ongoing book discussion group will meet the second Monday of every month.
 The first meeting will be February 9th, 2015 at 7:00pm.
 Devin Schrock has organized the group.
 For more information or to join the group, contact her or the Adult Services Librarian, Muir Haman.
 Each participant will take a turn picking a book and leading a discussion.
-The first book will be M.L.
-Stedman’s The Light Between Oceans.
+The March book will be Cheryl Strayed’s Wild.
 Copies available through the library and through Interlibrary Loan.

 Small group workshops offer demonstrations and explanations of the library’s digital services.
 Participants will have time to see how each service works and to have their questions answered.
 Services covered: Audio- and E-books on Listen Up!
 Vermont, Digital Reference Services, Universal Class, and Beginner Computer Skills.
 Registration is required, because space is limited.
 There is no fee for participation.
 Sign up with the circulation desk or email the Adult Services Librarian Muir Haman for more information.

 The Movie Club meets on the first Friday of each month from 6:00pm sharp until about 9:00pm.
 Each meeting will begin with an introduction of the film, then the showing. then, an optional discussion will follow a short break.
 Alex Jay Dubberly, a local screenwriter, will introduce the film and facilitate the discussion.
 The object of the club is to expand participants awareness of good filmmaking and their appreciation of the various aspects of the art and entertainment format.
-The next showing will be The Ides of March (2011) on January 9th, 2015.
+The next showing will be L’illusioniste (2010) on March 6th, 2015.
+It is a beautiful french animated film (with minimal dialogue) about an aging magician who meets a young girl who believes his magic is real.
+It was nominated for Best Animated Feature in 2011.

 The Bridge Club meets every Monday at 2:00pm in the library’s Otter Creek Room.